wacerabanice/airbnb-clone-project/normalization.md

 ### 📘 First Normal Form (1NF)

-A table is in 1NF if:
+Database is in 1NF as:

 * All attributes contain only **atomic (indivisible)** values.
 * Each column contains values of a single type.